 “Both Jay and Dean are very well-written and they lived off of the printed page.”

-This week I’m focusing on the kind of review writers like.
-Not just because it praises one of my works, but because it’s well-wrought.
+This week I’m focusing on the type of review writers like.
+Not just because it praises one of my works, but because it’s well wrought.
 Good or bad, writers search for those reviews that have something constructive to say.
-I loved it (or hated it) is all well and good, especially if it’s a show of approval, but reviewers who can look at the depths of a story provide a writer with the kind of insight from which we learn.
-I’ll address how I think writers should handle reviews another time but there are opportunities to learn from both good and bad.
-Gabbi gives Snow Angel ‘5 kisses’ and a multi-layered review from which I chose to share a few lines:
+I loved it (or hated it) is fine, especially if it’s a show of approval, but reviewers who can look at the depths of a story provide a writer with the insight from which we learn.
+I’ll address how I think writers should handle reviews another time, but there are opportunities to learn from both good and bad.
+Gabbi gives Snow Angel ‘5 kisses’ and a multi-layered review from which I share a few lines:

 “He has a way of brushing off and not dealing with important topics like feelings and sexuality, but as I continued to read the story, I began to see the many layers of Dean begin to peel away.

 It’s true that Dean struggles with verbalizing his feelings for Jay, but he shows Jay in so many way how much he truly cares for him, their friendship and the love that simmers between them.